SCIN120 Foundations of Scientific Inquiry Laboratory (1 semester hours)

 The origin, diversity, and adaptations of the vertebrates.
 Phylogenetic systematics (cladistics) will be used as the basis for determining evolutionary relationships of organisms.
 Monophyletic groupings provide a framework for examining behavior, physiology, and ecology in an explicit evolutionary context.
 Vertebrates common to North America will be emphasized.
-(Prerequisite: SCIN130 or BIOL134)
+(Prerequisites: SCIN130 or BIOL134)

 SCIN311 Fishery Biology (3 semester hours)

 This course will present the principles and methods used in studying the biology of fishes, the ecological requirements of freshwater and anadromous fishes, and the principles and practices in sport fishery management.
 Students will participate in case studies and critically analyze existing fisheries management plans to ascertain their effectiveness and scientific validity.
 This course will also emphasize the value of collaboration in effective fisheries management.
-(Prerequisite: BIOL134, SCIN130, or SCIN206)
+(Prerequisites: BIOL134, SCIN130, or SCIN206)

 SCIN314 Botany (3 semester hours)

 An introduction to the structure, processes, and reproduction of higher plants with an emphasis on flowering plants.
 This course will use an integrative approach to examine the relationships between structure and function, diversity, and evolution.
 (Prerequisites: SCIN130 or BIOL134)